 Amazon S3

 Xperience by Kentico supports file system providers that allow you to map parts of the file system to Amazon S3 storage.
-You can use Amazon S3 when:
+You can use Amazon S3 when hosting your project in private cloud or when you wish to store parts of the application file system in external shared storage (typically, media library files and other assets).

 Filename case